 Getting pregnant or going through menopause cures endometriosis

 Another common myth is that getting pregnant cures endometriosis.
 However, while many women see a decrease in their endometriosis symptoms when they are pregnant, pregnancy does not cure the disease.
-Depending on the size and location of the endometriosis lesions and cysts, pregnancy can even be dangerous for women with endometriosis who have advanced-stage disease and multiple prior surgeries.
+Depending on the size and location of the endometriosis lesions and cysts, pregnancy can even be dangerous for women with endometriosis who have an advanced-stage disease and multiple prior surgeries.
 These women should receive treatment from a doctor during their pregnancy that is familiar with high-risk pregnancies.

 Similarly, many women experience a decrease in endometriosis symptoms after menopause.
 However, this does not mean that the endometrial lesions are gone.
 Women may continue to have symptoms, especially if there is scarring present (as scar tissue that may have formed is not hormonally responsive).
 Some women who did not have symptoms of endometriosis prior to menopause may find that symptoms begin after menopause.
 This is more common in women who are taking hormone replacement therapy.
 However, it can also occur even in women who are not taking hormones.